Flank2k2/MarketGuru/Readme.md

     - Buy if price difference between start and end period is over a set threshold.
     - No recommendation is the volume of trading is below a set threshold.
  - The period is not a defined set of days, but the last 3 data points returned by the API.
-    - When using monthly data, we will usually get between 30 and 60 days depending on the day of the current month (Modulo opening trading days...).
+    - As a result, the period is between 30 and 60 days depending on the day of the current month (Modulo opening trading days...).
  - The yearly trend is the chart of the January price for the past 5 years.

 ### Backend API point of interest: